bilal-fazlani/commanddotnet/docs/GettingStarted/getting-started-1-calculator.md

 # Your first console app

+!!!
+Note
+    We're in the progress of updating our Getting Started guide and documentation.
+All content is Getting Started works for v6.
+We'll continue to make incremental updates over the next few weeks.

-Let's create a calculator console application which can perform 2 operations: Addition & Subtraction
+Let's create a calculator console application with Add & Subtract operations.

+Your first step is to create a console application.

 Begin by creating the commands:
 <!-- snippet: getting-started-100-calculator -->